1s0m0rph/AutoScreenshot/README.md

 0. install dependencies (python > 3.6 (tested using 3.10), mss ('pip install --user -U mss').
 1. clone this repo
 2. set up your config file however you want (be sure to make any directories you're trying to use)
-3. edit the location of the configuration ini file in the main script to whatever you set it to (don't edit outside the lines)
+3. Set up a task to run this script at startup
-4. Set up a task to run this script at startup
+4. reboot, and you should be up and running!

-5. reboot, and you should be up and running!
+Note that if you move the config ini file or rename it you need to update auto_ss.py so it knows where to look for it.
+Just don't edit outside the lines there and you'll be fine.

 # running the script automatically